ashata/EventApp/README.md

     Wedding program

-This can be extended to have guest list and any other pages by reusing ui templates
+This can be extended to have guest list and any other pages by adding/reusing ui templates

-and adding/reusing a simple spring boot JPA as needed.
+and a simple spring boot JPA as needed.

 As the groom, Charlie Mehrer worked on cleaning up css and enhancing UI